vboughner/bixby-capsule-with-aws/docs/07-maintenance-and-iteration.md

-## Maintain Your Capsule
+## Maintain Your Capsule Memory and Throughput

-- make sure your prod is a stable version of the lambda
 - how to look at the CloudWatch logs
 - watch for the need to enlarge memory allocation
 - watch for the need to increase db throughput